ornladios/ADIOS2/docs/user_guide/source/faq/faq.rst

 Building on Titan
 *****************

-#. :ref:`My application uses PGI on Titan, can I link ADIOS 2?`
+#. :ref:`My application uses PGI compilers on Titan, can I link ADIOS 2?`
 #. :ref:`How do I enable the Python bindings on Titan?`